On the (In)Security of Loading Machine Learning Models: Survey on User Perception (RQ3)

 To assess whether the narratives promoted by certain frameworks and hubs influence \ac{ML} practitioners’ perceptions, we conducted a public survey.
 The survey was distributed via social media and direct outreach to professionals in both academic and industrial \ac{ML} communities.
 To minimize bias, we did not disclose the cybersecurity focus of the study.
 This enables gathering more authentic insights into the natural concerns and mental models that participants associate with model sharing.
 Responses were anonymous, and no sensitive data was collected.
 The survey included 14 multiple-choice questions, 6 of which allowed optional open-ended answers.
 It was structured into three main parts, presented in the following sections.
 All questions, raw results, and scripts used for both statistics extraction and plotting are publicly available.

-\mypar{Limitations} While the survey offers valuable insights, its limited number of participants means the findings should be considered as indicative rather than representative of the broader \ac{ML} community.
+\mypar{Limitations} While the survey offers insights, its limited number of participants means the findings should be considered as indicative rather than representative of the broader \ac{ML} community.
 Nevertheless, the results highlight meaningful trends in how model sharing security is perceived.
+To assess the robustness of these observations, we complement the analysis with statistical tests evaluating the significance of the reported outcome.

-\upsec{Demographics} A total of 62 participants completed the survey, of whom 53 (85.5\%) reported experience with loading or sharing \ac{ML} models; our analysis focuses on this group.
+\upsec{Demographics} A total of 62 participants completed the survey.
+Among them, 53 (85.5\%) reported experience loading or sharing \ac{ML} models.
+All results presented in the following analysis are restricted to these 53 participants.

-Among these 53 participants, 33 (62.3\%) listed \ac{ML} or \acf{AI} as their primary area of expertise, 9 (17.0\%) selected cybersecurity, and the remaining 11 (20.7\%) came from related fields such as data science, software engineering, high-performance computing, or robotics.
+Within this group, 33 (62.3\%) listed \ac{ML} or \acf{AI} as their primary area of expertise, 9 (17.0\%) selected cybersecurity, and the remaining 11 (20.7\%) came from related fields such as data science, software engineering, high-performance computing, or robotics.
 The average self-assessed expertise in \ac{ML} was 3.47 on a scale from 1 (basic familiarity) to 5 (expert).

 \upsec{Perception of Model Loading Security} To assess participants’ perceived security when loading shared models, we asked them to rate their comfort with four Python scripts—two using Keras and two using PyTorch.
 These frameworks were selected because both expose explicitly security-oriented loading-time flags: \texttt{safe\_mode} in Keras and \texttt{weights\_only} in PyTorch.
-Together, they also cover a range of persistence strategies—\allowbreak self-contained vs.\ non-self-contained, and data-based vs.\ code-based formats—providing valuable contrast for our analysis.
+Together, they also cover a range of persistence strategies—self-contained vs.\ non-self-contained, and data-based vs.\ code-based formats—providing valuable contrast for our analysis.
+For each case, participants were also asked to specify the reasons for any lack of comfort, selecting from predefined categories—such as ethical concerns, data bias, and cybersecurity risks—or by providing an open-ended response.